Universal-Patois/Documentaion-Notes/Data_Algorithms/Problem_Types/2D_Arrays_Matricies.md

 function diagonalDifference(arr) {
   // Step 1: Create the Matrix
   const n = arr.length;

+  // If the arr is an array of string numbers.
-  const matrix = arr.map(row => row.split(' ').map(Number));
+  // If not this step can be skipped const matrix = arr.map(row => row.split(' ').map(Number));

   // Step 2: Calculate Diagonal Sums